Plastic waste in Brisbane

 • Chop and make your own veggie packs for the freezer, reusing frozen fruit bags.

 • Grow fresh herbs in pots - mint, sage and rosemary are the easiest herbs to grow.
-Find out more at Grow It Local.

 • Bring your own reusable garment bag and coat hanger when dropping off your clothes at the dry cleaners.

-• Party soft plastics – use reusables for picnics and parties such as: plates and serviettes, decorations, bunting instead of balloons.
+• Party soft plastics – use reusables for picnics and parties such as: plates and serviettes, decorations, fabric bunting instead of balloons.
 Keep a decorations box and pass onto family and friends for the next party.

 • When shopping online ask for minimal packaging from your supplier.